Sustainable Web 1

 1. Switch to green hosting

 You can cut down significantly on your websites’ energy consumption by changing the way it is hosted.
 There are renewable energy-powered data centre options available which are significantly more sustainable than non-renewable powered alternatives.
-Switching to a local hosting provider can also be beneficial as it cuts down on the energy it takes to transfer your website data over longer distances, but it is not without its drawbacks if you have a national or global audience.
+Switching to a local hosting provider can also be beneficial as it cuts down on the energy it takes to transfer your website data over longer distances, but it is not without its drawbacks if you have a global audience.

 2. Reduce image sizes and video content

 By checking that your website’s assets are sized correctly and properly optimised, loading speeds will improve and less energy will be used.
 This is also beneficial for your users’ experience by enhancing performance.
+Unnecessarily large images are one of the most common ways to negatively impact load speeds and user experience so it’s worth checking your site.

 Video content is the biggest drain on a website’s energy use.
-If video content is necessary, you can reduce its impact by using a third party video host such as Vimeo or YouTube which will compress and optimise your video for whatever device it is being viewed on each time.
+If video content is necessary, you should reduce its impact by using a third party video host such as Vimeo or YouTube which will compress and optimise your video for whatever device it is being viewed on each time.

 3. Have a content clear-out